Decor Ideas

 The Bottom Line

-The feng shui items to avoid are usually the ones that make the room feel heavier, sadder, or more blocked every time they show up in your line of sight.
-Broken things, dead plants, threshold clutter, hostile decor, and emotionally heavy objects are the most common examples.
+The feng shui items to avoid are the ones that make the room feel heavier, sadder, sharper, or more blocked every time they show up in your line of sight.
+Broken things, dead plants, threshold clutter, hostile decor, stagnant water, and emotionally heavy objects are the clearest examples.

 The room does not need fewer objects just for the sake of it.
 It needs fewer items that quietly drain it and more pieces that still support life, light, order, and ease.